Cokie1/Find_CRAM_In_ROM_Gens_LUA_Scipt/README.md

-This Script is for Gens Emulators with Lua Script support ( Rens Re-Recording , Gensr57Shell etc)
+This Script is for Gens Emulators with Lua Script support ( Gens Re-Recording , GensR57Shell etc)

 It searches in rom for the the current CRAM data.
-If found returns its offset in ROM:
+If found, it returns the ROM offset.